agduchesne/occupancy_syrphidae/README.md

 <br />&emsp;

-NOTE: Due to file size constraints, the raw model outputs (referenced in the R scripts as "model.out.RData") could not be uploaded.
+NOTE: Due to file size constraints, all raw model outputs (referenced in the R scripts as "...model.out.RData") could not be uploaded.
 These raw outputs contained the 6000 posterior samples generated for each parameter in the model.
-The absence of this file should not be an issue because the raw outputs were only necessary for computing occupancy and occupancy change, which are summarized in the uploaded objects OccupancySummary.RData and delta.occSummary.RData, respectively.
+The absence of these raw outputs should not be an issue because they were only necessary for computing occupancy and occupancy change, which are summarized in the uploaded objects OccupancySummary.RData and delta.occSummary.RData, respectively.
+If you would like a copy of these raw outputs, please contact me via email.